Interoute/Libcloud-and-VDC/README.md

 #5.
 Supported Libcloud commands

-<p>The table below shows the list of Libcloud commands, as contained in the CLOUDSTACK driver, which are supported by the VDC 2.0 API.
-Any Libcloud commands that are not in this list, are not supported for VDC 2.0.</p>
+The table below shows the list of Libcloud commands, as contained in the CLOUDSTACK driver, which are supported by the VDC 2.0 API.
+Any Libcloud commands that are not in this list, are not supported for VDC 2.0.

 | Libcloud Command                | VDC 2.0 API Command                                                                                                                            |